arungudelli/angularjswiki/content/angular/dynamically-change-ngif-thenelse-templates-at-runtime-in-angular/index.md

 We can take full advantage of `ngIfThen`,`ngIfElse` template references in `*ngIf` directive to change `then` or `else` templates dynamically at runtime.
 Go through the below example to understand it further.

-<a href="https://www.angularjswiki.com/angular/understanding-angulars-ngif-else-then-with-examples/" target="_blank" rel="noopener">Understanding Angular’s NgIf, Else, Then With Examples</a>
+<a href="https://www.angularjswiki.com/angular/understanding-angulars-ngif-else-then-with-examples/" target="_blank">Understanding Angular’s NgIf, Else, Then With Examples</a>

 I have created a component called `NgifthenelseComponent` in my Angular project.